You help make Hymnary.org possible.

 TitleScriptureMatching Instances

-Fear not, O little flock, the foe2 Kings 6:16This hymn echoes Elisha's words "Fear not, for those who are with us are more than those who are with them" when God's heavenly army protected His servants.1
+Fear not, O little flock, the foe2 Kings 6:16This hymn echoes Elisha's words "Fear not, for those who are with us are more than those who are with them" when God's heavenly army protected His servants.2

 God of Grace and God of Glory2 Kings 6:15-17This hymn echoes Elisha's prayer in 2 Kings 6 for opened eyes to see God's power amid surrounding threats.1

-The winning Side2 Kings 6:15-17This hymn echoes Elisha's vision of God's heavenly armies, encouraging believers not to lose heart when facing opposition.1
+Workman of God, O Lose Not Heart2 Kings 6:15-17This hymn echoes Elisha's vision of God's heavenly armies, encouraging believers not to lose heart when facing opposition.1

-The ministry of angels2 Kings 6:17This hymn directly references 2 Kings 6 in verse 3, depicting the angelic army that surrounded Elisha.1
+The Ministry of Angels2 Kings 6:17This hymn directly references 2 Kings 6 in verse 3, depicting the angelic army that surrounded Elisha.1

 When the Veil Is Lifted2 Kings 6:17This hymn echoes Elisha's prayer for opened eyes to see God's unseen spiritual realities and heavenly hosts.1